 If IMF is enabled for the LDom agent, the resource is monitored asynchronously and any change in the LDom state is immediately sent to the LDom agent for appropriate action.

 Clean Stops the LDom forcefully.

 Migrates logical domains from a node to the target cluster node.
-Migrate to another node using the hagrp -migrate command.
+Migrate vmmigrate: Checks whether an LDom resource is able to migrate to another node using the hagrp -migrate command.